|A pig and a few ducks were living off the land and sea in Vuodomo, Fiji.|

-Oddly, it seems as if the places we’ve visited over these eight years (our eight-year travel anniversary is one week from today on October 31) requiring us to adapt the most, have been the places of most interest.
-Funny, isn’t it?
+Oddly, it seems as if the places we’ve visited over these eight years (our eighth travel anniversary is one week from today on October 31) requiring us to adapt the most have been the places of most interest.
+Funny.

 Have a fantastic day!